aepfli/aepfli.github.io/_posts/2021-03-05-Gradle-Repositories-Plugin-update.md

 }
 ```

-Tnis is somewhat ugly and forces the user to a certain level of implementation knowledge, which is imho too much.
+This is somewhat ugly and forces the user to a certain level of implementation knowledge, which is imho too much.
 Why should the user want to know about the package for this classes.

 Luckily there is a simply by pass to this.